-In understanding user intent, it helps to divide search queries into four broad categories:
+In understanding user intent, it helps to divide search queries into three broad categories:

 These are queries where the searcher is looking for information.
 An example would be ‘How many grams in an ounce’ or ‘what is a dslr camera’.

 These are queries where the searcher is looking to buy a product or a service.
-Examples of transactional searches would be ‘best dslr cameras’, or ‘electric lawnmowers’, or ‘flights to rome’
+Examples of commercial searches would be ‘best dslr cameras’, or ‘electric lawnmowers’, or ‘flights to rome’